One-step smoothing splines instrumental regression: Asymptotic analysis

 \end{theorem}

-{We obtain consistency of our estimator and its derivative under mild assumptions, that only involve a standard condition on the regularization parameter $\lambda$. {Also, since we avoid first stage estimation, we do not need any smoothness assumption on the distribution of $Z$ given $W$.} In two-step estimation methods that smooth over the instruments, one has to ensure that first-step estimation is consistent, and one typically needs conditions that relate the different smoothing parameters, see e.g. \cite{ai2003efficient, chen2012estimation}.
-In some instances, consistency may further necessitate regularization parameters \citep{chen2012estimation} and a source condition \citep{gagliardini2012tikhonov}.
+We obtain consistency of our estimator and its derivative under mild assumptions, that only involve a standard condition on the regularization parameter $\lambda$.
+The role of the condition $n\lambda\to \infty$ is to ensure that the variance term vanishes, while the restriction $\lambda\to 0$ guarantees that the bias goes to 0. \ {By contrast, in} two-step estimation methods that smooth over the instruments, one has to ensure that first-step estimation is consistent, and one typically needs conditions that relate the different smoothing parameters, see e.g. \cite{ai2003efficient}, \cite{chen2012estimation}.
+In some instances, consistency may further necessitate regularization parameters, see \cite{chen2012estimation}.
 A general discussion can be found in \cite{carrasco2007linear}.

+Turning now to our rates of convergence, we do not claim that these are sharp. { As noted by a referee, our rates cannot be minimax, in the sense of \cite{chen2011rate}, since we are not bounding away from infinity the norm of functions in ${\cal G}$. \cite{hall2005nonparametric} and \cite{chen2018optimal} also obtain estimators with minimax rates.
+It is, however, unclear how to compare our results to these optimal rates, which are in $L^2$ norm and hold under a different set of assumptions.
+In the Supplementary Appendix, we study the $L^2$ norm of our estimator and its derivatives under a set of assumptions that resemble the ones of \cite{chen2011rate}, namely, we rely on Hilbert scales and a link condition.

-Turning now to our consistency rates, we do not claim that these are sharp or optimal.
-However, by contrast to previous results in this literature, they depend upon only one smoothing parameter.
-If $\lambda$ is optimally chosen, then we obtain convergence rates that are $n^{- \frac{\gamma \wedge 2}{2\left(1+ \gamma \wedge 2\right)}}$.
+By contrast to previous results in this literature, our rates depend upon only one smoothing parameter.
+Our assumption, though, assumes that the problem is mildly ill-posed, while some previous work also considers the case of severely ill-posed inverse problems.
+As apparent from our proofs,} the rate $1/\sqrt{n\lambda}$ corresponds to a standard deviation term, while the second rate $\lambda^{\frac{\gamma \wedge 2}{2}}$ corresponds to a bias term.
+If $\lambda$ is chosen to balance these two rates, we obtain the convergence rate $n^{- \frac{\gamma \wedge 2}{2\left(1+ \gamma \wedge 2\right)}}$.
 For $\gamma = 2$ or 1, this respectively yields $n^{-1/3}$ and $n^{-1/4}$.
-It is unclear how to compare the above rates to existing results on optimal convergence rates \citep{hall2005nonparametric, Chen2018} because these authors make assumptions on conditional expectation operators such as $\E \left\{ g(Z) | W \right\}$, while Assumption \ref{ass: source condition} concerns an unconditional expectation operator.
-Our assumption, however, assumes that the problem is mildly ill-posed, while some previous work also considers the case of a severely ill-posed inverse problems.}

 {